microsoft/CameraTraps/classification/README.md

 </details>

-## 4. Create classification dataset and split into train/val/test sets by location.
+## 4. Create classification dataset and split image crops into train/val/test sets by location

 Prepaing a classification dataset for training involves two steps.
 First, we create a CSV file representing our classification dataset, where each row in this CSV represents a single training example, which is an image crop with its label.
-Second, we partition the training examples into 3 splits (train, val, and test) based on the location the images were taken.
+Second, we split the training examples into 3 sets (train, val, and test) based on the location the images were taken.
 Both of these steps are handled by `create_classification_dataset.py`.

 **Creating the classification dataset CSV**

 The classification dataset CSV has the columns listed below.
 Only image crops in `/path/to/crops` from images listed in the `queried_images.json` file are included in the classification dataset CSV.
 For now, the 'label' column is a single value.
 However, we support a comma-separated list of labels to provide flexibility for allowing multi-label multi-class classification in the future.

-- 'path': str, path to image crop
+* 'path': str, path to image crop
-- 'dataset': str, name of dataset that image is from
+* 'dataset': str, name of dataset that image is from
-- 'location': str, location that image was taken, as saved in MegaDB, or `"unknown_location"` if no location is provided in MegaDB
+* 'location': str, location that image was taken, as saved in MegaDB, or `"unknown_location"` if no location is provided in MegaDB
-- 'dataset_class': str, original class assigned to image, as saved in MegaDB
+* 'dataset_class': str, original class assigned to image, as saved in MegaDB
-- 'confidence': float, confidence that this crop is of an actual animal, 1.0 if the crop is a "ground truth bounding box" (i.e., from MegaDB), <= 1.0 if the bounding box was detected by MegaDetector
+* 'confidence': float, confidence that this crop is of an actual animal, 1.0 if the crop is a "ground truth bounding box" (i.e., from MegaDB), <= 1.0 if the bounding box was detected by MegaDetector
-- 'label': str, comma-separated list of label(s) assigned to this crop for the sake of classification
+* 'label': str, comma-separated list of label(s) assigned to this crop for the sake of classification

 The command to create the CSV is shown below.
-Two arguments merit explanation:
+Three arguments merit explanation:

-- The `--threshold` argument filters out crops whose detection confidence is below a given threshold.
+* The `--threshold` argument filters out crops whose detection confidence is below a given threshold.
 Note, however, that if during the cropping step you only cropped bounding boxes above a detection confidence of 0.9, specifying a threshold of 0.8 here will have the same effect as specifying a threshold of 0.9.
 This script will not magically go back and crop the bounding boxes with a detection confidence between 0.8 and 0.9.
-- The `--min-locs` argument filters out crops whose label appears in fewer than some number of locations.
+* The `--min-locs` argument filters out crops whose label appears in fewer than some number of locations.
 This is useful for targetting a minimum diversity of locations.
 Because we split images into train/val/test based on location, at the bare minimum you should consider setting `--min-locs 3`.
 Otherwise, the label will be entirely excluded from at least one of the 3 splits.
+* The `--match-test` argument is useful for trying a new training dataset, but using an existing test set.
+This argument takes two values: `--match-test CLASSIFICATION_CSV SPLITS_JSON`.
+After creating the classification dataset (ignoring this argument), the script will append all crops from the given `CLASSIFICATION_CSV` whose "location" appears in the test set from `SPLITS_JSON`.

 ```bash
 python create_classification_dataset.py \